 The person accustomed to alcoholic drinks may be given a drink of strong wine which makes him withstand the pain.
 14 – 15.

-Except for those patients suffering from obstructed delivery, renal calculus, diseases of the mouth and the abdomen – such patients should be given neither food nor wine before the operation.
+For those patients suffering from obstructed delivery, renal calculus, diseases of the mouth and the abdomen – such patients should be given neither food nor wine before the operation.
 15½.

-Pradhana Karma – operation proper:-
+Pradhana Karma – Operative procedure :-

 Next, keeping all the equipments required, the physician should make the patient sit facing east.

 Sitting in front of him and facing him, the physician should incise the swelling with his well sharpened instrument,

 Incision being made in the direction of the hair – downward, avoiding vulnerable parts, deep enough till the pus is seen, and then removing the instrument quickly.
 16 – 17

 If the area of pus formation is great, the incisions may be either one, two or three Angula (fingers breadth) apart;